 - Project Coyote’s award-winning documentary KILLING GAMES ~ Wildlife In The Crosshairs

-- The HSUS’s 2018 undercover investigation
+- Humane World for Animals: 2018 undercover investigation